pavan20250/todo-app-1/README.md

 Appwrite has been integrated as the backend for this project to handle user authentication, database operations, and more.

-1. **Authentication**: Appwrite's authentication service is used to manage user signups, logins, and email verifications.
-The app allows users to create accounts, verify emails, and log in securely using Appwrite's easy-to-use API.
-2. **Database**: The app uses Appwrite's database service to manage and store application data, such as user details, articles, or any other necessary entities.
+1. **Database**: The app uses Appwrite's database service to manage and store application data, such as user details, articles, or any other necessary entities.
-3. **Appwrite Client Configuration**: In the project, the Appwrite client has been configured in the `appwrite config.ts` file.
+2. **Appwrite Client Configuration**: In the project, the Appwrite client has been configured in the `appwrite config.ts` file.
 This includes connecting to the Appwrite server using the project ID and endpoint URL.

 ### Connection Setup